 Meryl Streep turned blood red and she sat with her legs crossed and her one leg shaking up and down, fuming!
 Then Katie uttered the words that put the final nail in her coffin, she said to Denzel "you see, that's the problem I have with you people."

 She of course did not get to finish her sentence because Denzel pounced on her verbally by responding "YOU PEOPLE!
 YOU PEOPLE!
 Just what do you mean you people!
 Do you mean 'You People' as in me as a Christian, or do you mean 'You People' as in me as a REPUBLICAN?"

 She then tap danced her way through the next minute of the show.
 But Denzel went out fighting and declaring that Fahrenheit 9/11 is nothing but propaganda and lies distorted to support a cynical democratic film director's views.

 Denzel's a celebrity that deserves to wear the uniform in movies!

-Origins: In On 28 July 2004 actor Denzel Washington, star of the 2004 remake of the film The Manchurian Candidate, was interviewed by Katie Couric on the Today show, and he also took part in a taped panel discussion on politics, along with Manchurian Candidate director Jonathan Demme and co-star Meryl Streep, which was hosted by Katie Couric and aired on Dateline NBC on 23 July 2004.
+On 28 July 2004 actor Denzel Washington, star of the 2004 remake of the film The Manchurian Candidate, was interviewed by Katie Couric on the Today show, and he also took part in a taped panel discussion on politics, along with Manchurian Candidate director Jonathan Demme and co-star Meryl Streep, which was hosted by Katie Couric and aired on Dateline NBC on 23 July 2004.
 Although the item quoted above does echo some of the discussion that occurred during the course of the latter program, this item appears to be someone's idealized version of what took place rather than an accurate representation of events.

 Washington: "Ah, there you go.
 Am I one of those people?
 Hmmm, isn't that interesting?"